FaradayInstitution/continuum-model-review/README.md

-# Review of continuum modelling for lithium-ion batteries
+# A Continuum of Physics-Based Lithium-Ion Battery Models Reviewed
-Supporting material for the continuum modelling review paper.
+Supporting material for the review paper

-The repository is organised following the different sections of the paper.

-## Section 2 - From full model to DFN

-## Section 3 - From DFN to SPM

-## Section 4 - Model comparison and discussion

-## Section 5 - Possible model extensions
+> Insert ref

+This repository contains various Jupyter notebooks to run some of the models presented in the review.

+*